ctrlbugs/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that copies all the HTML files
+ a script that copies all the HTML files from the current working